frcepeda/LetsCrate/README.md

 To use this program, you need to create an account at [Let's Crate](http://letscrate.com) and to install Typhoeus.
 You can do that with `gem install typhoeus`.

-**Every command needs the "-l" switch**, with the username and password separated by a colon.
+The first time you run it, you have to use the "-l" switch with your login information.
+It will then ask you if you want to save the credentials at ~/.config/letscrate/config so you don't need to keep typing them every time you use the program.

 Example:

-    -l username:password
+    letscrate.rb -l username:password
-    -l "username:password"
+    letscrate.rb -l "username:password"

 After that, you can select an action from the list below and use the command normally.